gBentze/Projekt2/README.md

 Dim sSQLKst As String
 Dim sSqlMitGrp As String

-Dim abtID As Long, grpID As Long, kreisID As Long, mitID As Long, reID As Long, StammNrID, kstID Dim MsgAntw As Integer
+Dim abtID As Long, grpID As Long, kreisID As Long, mitID As Long, reID As Long, StammNrID As Long, kstID As Long Dim MsgAntw As Integer
 ' Schleife über alle Datensätze in der Variablen
 For i = 1 To XLSXmax